 | Non-Resident Aliens | 0 |

-Take a look at the following statistics related to the make-up of the nursing majors at Southwest Minnesota State University.
+Review the following statistics on the composition of the nursing majors at Southwest Minnesota State University.

 |---|---|